 - Maroon Brown is labelled NBr (whatever that means) but it looks to me very like the Schmincke Burnt Sienna PBr 7 pigment so perhaps it is a natural burnt sienna?
 I love it.
 Jackson's website labels it PBr7.
 I'd call it Burnt Sienna Natural :-)

 - Transparent Sienna is a very earthy version of this PR101 pigment - not too bright.
 It actually looks like a burnt sienna rather than a Quinacridone burnt orange.

 |Transparent Ochre, Mars Brown, Green Umber, Transparent Umber and Mahogany Brown.|

 - Transparent Ochre is a staining ochre - it looks more yellow on my screen.

 - Mars Brown is like a burnt umber.

 - Green Umber is raw umber in many other brands.
 I really like to have a cool dark brown in my palette so this is a useful colour, but I would like to see it much richer and more heavily pigmented.

 - Transparent Umber is another Burnt Umber option.

 - Mahogany Brown is made with PBr33 - as was the now discontinued Walnut Brown.
-But this is far more interesting with lovely granulation and might wash out nicely for skin tones.
+But this is a lovely warm colour with interesting granulation and might wash out nicely for skin tones.